New video shows 4 seconds between police arrival and the fatal shooting of Andrew Brown Jr., attorney says - KTVZ

 CNN has not been able to obtain the arrest warrant.

-The body camera footage shown to the family shows Brown in his car in the driveway, blocked by the sheriff’s department and sitting with his hands on the steering wheel, according to Cherry-Lassiter.
+In the body camera footage shown to the family, Brown is in his car in the driveway, blocked by the sheriff’s department and sitting with his hands on the steering wheel, Cherry-Lassiter said.

 “What the 20 seconds shows is that Andrew Brown is not a threat to officers,” she told CNN on Tuesday.
 “As he was being shot at, Andrew was trying to back away from the officers and save his life, save his own life.”